dccircuit/IGME-235-Fall-2022/projects/project-2.md

   - for example, when they click the search button, there should some indication that a search is happening:
     - text that says "Searching for 'Tacos' near you" and so on
     - a "spinner" or other "indeterminate progress" animation - [Google search "indeterminate progress"](https://www.google.com/search?q=indeterminate+progress&client=safari&rls=en&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj-sNCal4neAhVr34MKHWKqA98Q_AUIDigB&biw=1036&bih=583)
-    - here are some "spinner" images you could use (show them when the search starts, and hide them when the search ends): http://ajaxloaders.net/2012/10/spinner-loading-animations-set-1/
 - While the app doesn't need to be fully responsive, it should look good on a range of displays.
 For example, don't design it just to work on your huge 24" screen at home (as we'll be grading it on a laptop with a much smaller screen).
 The main controls of the application must fit in a 1024x768 window.
 - You are encouraged to use CSS Flexbox and/or Grid for this project.
 However, you MAY use a CSS framework such as Bootstrap, Skeleton, or Materialize CSS as an alternative.